Facial structure of copositive and completely positive cones over a second-order cone: Introduction

 is the \emph{completely positive cone over $\bbK$}.
 These cones have attracted interest because they can be used to obtain convex conic reformulation of certain optimization problems with nonconvex and combinatorial constraints~\cite{BDd+2000,Burer2009,Burer2012,BD2012,BMP2016}.

 If the underlying cone $\bbK$ is the nonnegative orthant $\bbR_+^n$, the cone of entrywise nonnegative vectors in $\bbR^n$, then the associated copositive and completely positive cones are the cones of copositive and completely positive matrices in the usual sense, respectively; see~\cite{SB2021} for a comprehensive discussion of them.
-The nonnegative orthants are examples of \emph{symmetric cones}, self-dual and homogeneous cones.
+The nonnegative orthants are examples of \emph{symmetric cones}, i.e., self-dual and homogeneous cones.
+Here we recall that a cone is said to be homogeneous if its automorphism group acts transitively on the interior of the cone.
 Besides the nonnegative orthants, the class of symmetric cones includes second-order cones and cones of positive semidefinite matrices.
 Motivated by a variety of applications~\cite{BD2012,BMP2016,Gowda2019} of copositive and completely positive cones over general symmetric cones, previous works have discussed approximations~\cite{NN2024_Approximation,NN2024_Generalizations}, the membership problem~\cite{Orlitzky2021}, and their facial structure~\cite{NL2025}.

 Dickinson~\cite{Dickinson2011} studied the facial structure of copositive and completely positive cones over nonnegative orthants.
 He investigated extreme rays and their exposedness, and maximal faces and their dimensions of the copositive and completely positive cones.
 Nishijima~\cite{Nishijima2024} computed the length of a longest chain of faces and the distance to polyhedrality of the copositive and completely positive cones over nonnegative orthants.
 Our previous result~\cite{NL2025} showed that faces of a symmetric cone induce faces of the corresponding copositive cone.
 In particular, by exploiting this result, we provided non-exposed extreme rays of copositive cones over symmetric cones of dimension greater than or equal to $2$~\cite[Theorem~\mbox{3.3}]{NL2025}.
 This result extends the corresponding result for nonnegative orthants proved in \cite[Theorem~\mbox{4.4}]{Dickinson2011}.